sugatoray/vscode-jsonutils-extension-pack/composer/template/README_TEMPLATE.md

 # VS Code {{ extension_label }}

-This extension pack packages some of the most popular (and some of my favorite) Text Utilities' related extensions.
+This extension pack packages some of the most popular (and some of my favorite) JSON Utilities' related extensions.

 ## Extensions Included